lxc/distrobuilder/doc/reference/actions.md

 And last, after the `files` section has been processed, all `post-files` actions are run.
 This action runs only for `build-lxc`, `build-incus`, `pack-lxc`, and `pack-incus`.
-For more on `files`, see [generators](generators.md).
+You can also force enable post-files for `build-dir` with option `--with-post-files` For more on `files`, see [generators](generators.md).